Details of the exceptions to copyright that allow limited use of copyright works without the permission of the copyright owner.

 One exception allows you, or someone acting on your behalf, to make a copy of a lawfully obtained copyright work if you make it in a format that helps you access the material.
 For example, if you buy a book from a shop then make a Braille copy to help with a visual impairment then you are not infringing the copyright in the book.

-The second exception permits educational establishments and charity organisations to make accessible format-copies of protected works on behalf of disabled people.
+The second exception permits educational establishments and charity organisations to make, communicate, make available, distribute and lend accessible format-copies of protected works on behalf of disabled people.
 The exception permits acts such as:

 - making braille, audio or large-print copies of books, newspapers or magazines for visually-impaired people